 We improve the quality of life of Australians through our research centres and health programs.
 Our clinical facilities and community programs keep us in touch with industry trends and people's needs.

-The focus of DCRC: CC research is on improving the quality of life (QoL) and quality of care (QoC) for people with dementia and those who care for them.
+The centre's research focuses on improving the quality of life and quality of care for people with dementia and those who care for them.
 This is achieved by reducing physical and emotional discomfort, and helping people with dementia stay in their homes longer.

-The DCRC: CC has formal research partnerships that support a wide range of research activities relating to QoL and QoC.
+The DCRC: CC has formal research partnerships that support a wide range of research activities relating to quality of life and quality of care.
 These include:

 - Curtin University

 The centres's program of research also includes linkages with other Australian and international tertiary institutions.

 - DCRC: Assessment and Better Care Outcomes, based at the University of New South Wales (UNSW)

 - DCRC: Prevention, Risk Reduction and Early Intervention based at Australian National University (ANU)

 - Queensland Dementia Training and Study Centre (Qld DTSC), which provides education and training for health professionals in metropolitan, regional, rural and remote areas of Queensland.

 Palliative care programs